 It was impossible for the game to really live up to the huge build-up it was given, especially given that so much of the hype was due to the very fact that both of the countries involved rely so heavily on one man.
 And, for long spells, the game did carry the demeanour of two sides lacking cohesion and structure as the star men were well marshalled.

 Ronaldo’s 63rd goal of 2013 may not yet be enough on its own, but it is a potentially vital goal in the outcome of the tie.
-Sweden now know that they need to score at least three goals to make one more Portuguese goal irrelevant.
+Sweden now knows that it needs to score at least three goals to make one more Portuguese goal irrelevant.
 Many teams have overcome such a deficit before, but too many underdogs have considered beginning a second leg a goal behind to a better side as a fair trade only to find out it is not.